 - In one short story, Belters are said to temporarily lose their minds while staring at space, similar to "highway hypnosis".
 They continue to function somewhat, much like sleepwalkers.

 - Human (and probably Kzin, kdatlyno, Pak, etc.) brains have a defense mechanism against a certain form of this: you'd go mad looking at hyperspace, since your brain isn't evolved for that kind of geometry, and so your brain simply edits out windows, viewscreens, etc.

 - The Total Perspective Vortex from The Restaurant at the End of the Universe works by showing the victim, just for one brief instant, the entire universe, and their place in it.
-It's described as the worst fate a sentient being can endure, as the realisation of just how insignificant he is completely destroys his soul.
+It's described as the worst fate a sentient being can endure, as the realization of just how insignificant he is completely destroys their soul.

-- Zaphod Beeblebrox proved to be completely immune to it.
-It was at first thought that he's so egocentric that the Vortex has exactly zero effect on him.
-The real reason was that he was exposed to it while in a pocket universe specifically designed for him... therefore he actually was the most important thing in that universe, meaning the Vortex didn't have its intended effect.
+- Zaphod Beeblebrox proves to be completely immune to it.
+At first it's thought that he's so egocentric that seeing an arrow showing his location means to him that he's important enough to be pointed out in the vastness of space.
+The real reason is that he's exposed to it while in a Pocket Dimension specifically designed for him... therefore, he actually is the most important thing in that universe, which means that the Vortex doesn't have its intended effect.

 - In the short story "The Second Kind of Loneliness" by George R. R. Martin, the sole inhabitant of a space station spends most of the story wondering why his relief hasn't arrived.
 Only at the end does he remember that he murdered his relief several months prior for interrupting the solitude he had finally become accustomed to.